lbfm-rwth/gap-lesson/_episodes/06-attributes.md

 {: .source}

 Now we will install a method for `IsIntegerAverageOrder` for a collection.
-Observe that neither below nor in the examples above it is not necessary to create a function first and then install it as a method.
-The following method installation just creates a new function as one of its arguments:
+Observe that neither below nor in the examples above it is necessary to create a function first and then install it as a method.
+The following command installes a method to compute the above defined property:

 ~~~
 InstallMethod( IsIntegerAverageOrder,